Introducing irrational enumeration: analytic combinatorics for objects of irrational size: Applications

 \subsubsection{Motzkin paths}

 Given some irrational $\beta>0$, let $\MMM=\MMM^{(\beta)}$ be the class of Motzkin paths in which up-steps and down-steps have size $\beta$, and horizontal steps have size $1$.
-For example, if $\beta=\sqrt2$, then the size of a path in $\MMM$ equals its Euclidean length when drawn in the normal way; see Figure~\ref{figMotzkin} for an example.
-By the first return decomposition, the \igf{} for $\MMM$ satisfies the functional equation
+Graphically, the size of a step could be its width, or its height, or it could be its Euclidean length.
+For example, if $\beta=\sqrt2$, then the size of a path in $\MMM$ equals its Euclidean length when drawn in the standard way; see Figure~\ref{figMotzkin} for an example.
+By the first passage decomposition, the \igf{} for $\MMM$ satisfies the functional equation

 This yields

 which has a dominant square root singularity.
 Given that the discriminant is the difference of two squares, this singularity is at the unique positive root $\rho$ of $1-z-2\+z^\beta$ (the other factor being positive for $0\leqs z\leqs1$).
 Thus, every singularity on the line of convergence of the \dgf{} is a root of $1-e^{-s}-2\+e^{-\beta s}$.
 So, by Proposition~\ref{propLinearCond}, $\MMM$ is \prim{}.